aritakahayashi-png/protected-set-theory/README.md

 Human behavior does not operate under strict physical calculation.
 Motivation requires an upward bias relative to objective entropy.

+This condition can be expressed conceptually as:

+\[
+U \ge Entropy_{drift}
+\]

+Where:

+Entropy_drift represents the natural tendency of human systems toward motivational decay, disengagement, and structural fragmentation.

+The upward correction constant \(U\) provides the minimal narrative or motivational bias required for agents to act against this entropic tendency.

 This upward correction allows:

 - Hope